Atrovent 250 µg/1 mL and Atrovent Adult 500 µg/1 mL Unit Dose Vial (UDV)

 How long to use it

 Atrovent UDV helps control your condition, but does not cure it.
-Therefore you must continue using the medicine for as long
+It is important

 If you take too much (overdose)